This page provides brief definitions and links to more information of terms that are used in the Anthos Service Mesh documentation.

 - data plane

 - The data plane is the part of the mesh that directly handles communication between workload instances.
 Anthos Service Mesh's data plane uses proxies deployed as sidecars to mediate and control all TCP traffic that your mesh services send and receive.
-Managed Anthos Service Mesh offers a Google-managed data plane, which is in Preview.
+Managed Anthos Service Mesh offers a managed data plane.

 - egress gateway